 Venture into the Backcountry

 As you venture into the wilderness of backcountry camping, you'll see scenery not seen by most.
 There are some helpful safety tips to keep in mind as you enter bear country.
-Ensure you make your presence heard on the trail by shouting out “hey bear” or singing out loud (as a courtesy, don’t play music from a speaker).
+Ensure you make your presence heard on the trail by shouting out “hey bear”, clapping loudly, or singing out loud (as a courtesy, don’t play music from a speaker).
 To be on the safe side, have your bear spray ready and accessible.
 Never abandon your food or garbage, and always secure food in bear-safe bins or hangers offered at each backcountry campground.
-Most importantly for Backcountry is to ensure you plan ahead and seek advice if needed from Parks Canada.
+Most importantly for backcountry is to ensure you plan ahead and seek advice if needed from Parks Canada.

 For a two-day backpacking adventure, head up the Icefields Parkway (Highway 93 North) to Glacier Lake.
 At about 9 km (5.6 miles) to the backcountry site (G19), this is a great option for an overnight stay.